yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### FreePeopleDirectory
 [Search for your information](https://www.freepeopledirectory.com).
 If you find it, you can opt out on [Spokeo’s opt-out page](https://www.spokeo.com/optout).
 Make sure to scroll down to the grammatically incorrect “opt out your information” section.

+### ☠ 💐 FreePeopleSearch
+Look for [your contact info](https://freepeoplesearch.com/remove-info/).
+If it shows up, select your record for removal.
+You will need to fill out your name and email and solve a captcha.
+You will receive an email which will require you to confirm your opt-out request.

 ### HudwayGlass
 [Look for your home address](https://hudwayglass.com/).
 If your name is listed alongside your address, click on the “information control” link.
 Opt out of applicable phone numbers and names.
 There's a limit per each opt out and each email you use to opt out.
 You will need to click the verification link they email you to finalize the opt out.

 ### IDTrue
 Find your information and [opt out](https://www.idtrue.com/optout/).

+### ☠ 💐 Information.com
+Look for [your contact info](https://information.com/remove-my-info/).
+If it shows up, select your record for removal.
+You will need to fill out your name and email and solve a captcha.
+You will receive an email which will require you to confirm your opt-out request.

 ### InfoTracer
 [Find your information](https://www.infotracer.com) and opt out by [filling out the form](https://infotracer.com/optout/).
 You can also mail in [a different form](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or fax it to 1-617-933-9946.